jcarlosroldan/oink/README.md

 ## Why Oink?

 Oink should feel like a pig in the mud: simple and comfortable, even though it's not the cleanest thing in the world.
-Some of the practices followed by this library (such as merging POST parameters, headers and cookies into a single space) are highly non-standard and laser-focused in development speed.
+Some of the practices followed by this library (such as merging POST parameters, headers and cookies into a single space) are highly non-standard and very focused in development speed.
 If you are looking for a highly customizable, modular and scalable solution, you should look for a full-featured framework like Laravel, Symfony or Lumen.
-Oink is intended for small projects, prototypes, or as a quick way to create a JSON API for your existing project.